 The DEMA Show may be the most famous of all the scuba diving shows in the world.
-This scuba diving trade show, organised by the Diving Equipment & Marketing Association in the United States, sets the trends in the scuba diving industry for the coming year.
+This scuba diving trade show sets the trends in the scuba diving industry for the coming year.
 The DEMA show is usually the place where scuba diving innovations are introduced first.
 It changes locations between Orlando, Las Vegas and now New Orleans every year.
 I attended the DEMA for the very first time from the 13th to the 16th of November 2019, at the Orange County Convention Center in Orlando, Florida.
-Based on my first-timer experience, here are my best tips if you’re considering attending next year.
+Based on my first-timer experience, I decided to share on my diving blog my best tips to people considering attending the following year for the first time.

 Understand what DEMA show is